mindful-math/mindful-math.github.io/content/post/spacedLearning.md

 Anki
 - Focused on memorization, but useful again for spaced repetition (I think memorization is required for being the best problem solver)
-- Primarily language-focused decks available - french, japanense, korean, etc.
+- Primarily language-focused decks available - French, Japanese, Korean, etc.
 - Free

+OpenStax
+- Again, some cookie-cutter BS with practice problems sprinkled in between
+- Constrained to very basic material (high school or below)
+- Freemium (didn't even bother looking at price structure because content isn't good)

 In summary, I think MIT, Codeforces, & LeetCode are the strongest competitors for the unrelenting student interested in solving all problems out there and getting better every day.